lazio579/auxiliary/README.md

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/advanced_tcpcopy_archicture.GIF)

+The difference between the advanced framework and the traditional framework is that intercept runs on a separate machine instead of the test server.
+Thus, the test tasks will not be influenced by intercept.

-As you can see, intercept runs at an independent machine which is different from test server and captues response packets at the data link layer.
-The only operation involved in test server is adding route commands to route response packets to the machine which runs the TCPCopy server.
-All these changes lead to more realistic testing because ip queue or nfqueue will not affect the test server.
-Also the potential of intercept is enhanced because capturing packets in data link is more powerful and multiple instances of intercept could also be supported.
+The advanced framework of TCPCopy can be seen in Figure 2.
+Assume the online server (TCPCopy client) is running online services, test server 1 is used to do the test tasks and test server 2 (TCPCopy server) is adopted to run intercept.
+The only operation needed in test server 1 for TCPCopy is setting appropriate route commands to route response packets to the test server 2.
+Intercept at test server 2 captures response packets at the data link layer and passes the response header to TCPCopy client on the online server.
+These changes lead to more realistic testing because the test task in test server 1 is no longer influenced by intercept.
+Moreover, as intercept captures packets more efficiently in data link layer and multiple instances of intercept could run concurrently, the processing ability of intercept is also enhanced.

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/advanced_tcpcopy_usage.GIF)